 - Writing and Digital Media

-Many students wonder what career paths they may follow after graduation.
 Communication Arts and Sciences prepares students for positions beyond the entry-level by providing necessary leadership and management skills.
-Students with a Communications Arts and Sciences degree can pursue careers in organizational communication, public advocacy and strategic communication, interpersonal, intercultural communication, and health communication.
+Students with a Communication Arts and Sciences degree can pursue careers in organizational communication, public advocacy and strategic communication, interpersonal, intercultural communication, and healthcare communication.

 Communication Arts and Sciences students may be interested in: